syncfusion-content/fileformat-docs/File-Formats/DocIO/convert-word-document-to-markdown-in-csharp.md

 # Word to Markdown Conversion

-Markdown is a lightweight markup language that adds formatting elements to plaintext text documents.
+Markdown is a lightweight markup language that adds formatting elements to plain text documents.
 The .NET Word (DocIO) library supports the conversion of a Word document to a Markdown file, which mostly follows the CommonMark specification and GitHub-flavored syntax.

 ## Convert Word to Markdown